Leonel-Romero/LeonelRomero/content/authors/admin/_index.md

 - Visitors
 ---

-Leonel Romero is currently an Assistant Researcher of Oceanography at the University of California, Santa Barbara.
+Leonel Romero is an Assistant Researcher of Oceanography at the University of California, Santa Barbara.
 He received his Ph.D. in Oceanography from the Scripps Institution of Oceanography in 2008.

-His current research combines field observations and numerical modeling to study upper ocean processes, surface waves, coastal circulation, and air-sea interaction.
+His research combines field observations and numerical modeling to study upper ocean processes, surface waves, coastal circulation, and air-sea interaction.
 His main objectives are to improve understanding of wave-current interactions and their impacts on wave breaking, air-sea fluxes, and remote sensing.
-Other current research interests include the transport and dispersion of tracers over the inner-shelf and the underlying driving processes such as winds, waves, fronts, eddies, and Langmuir circulation.
+Other research interests include the transport and dispersion of tracers over the inner-shelf and the underlying driving processes such as winds, waves, fronts, eddies, and Langmuir circulation.